Clicky

 • Details of any legal proceedings you have been served with.

-• You debt history for example your reasons for accruing the debts.
+• Your debt history for example your reasons for accruing the debts.

-The application is relevant if you live in England and Wales or have lived there in the past 6 months.
-The application need to be completed accurately.
-Bankruptcy is a legal process and there can be problems if you fail to detail all your information correctly.
+The application is relevant if you live in England and Wales or have lived there in the past 3 years.
+The application needs to be completed accurately.
+Bankruptcy is a legal process and there can be problems if you fail to detail all of your information correctly.

 Before submitting your application, you will need to pay a £680 fee.
 This consists of a £130 adjudicator fee, and a £550 bankruptcy deposit.